t288matt/vatsim-chaos/web/OPTIMIZATION_SUMMARY.md

 ## Overview

-This document summarizes the optimizations made to the ATC Conflict Analysis System web interface to improve maintainability, supportability, and shared module usage.
+This document summarises the optimisations made to the ATC Conflict Generation System web interface to improve maintainability, supportability, and shared module usage.

 ## Key Optimizations Implemented